July 29, 2021

 Do you see the implied assumptions there?
 That salespeople could be more effective?
 That increased sales effectiveness could grow sales revenue?
 Or the biggest leap of faith, “if we implement salesforce.com we will grow our sales revenue”.

 Many PMs won’t bother to ask for the why and just dive in with “we need to implement Salesforce.com”.
 And they provide you the plan to do it, complete with timelines and budgets.
+That is how they are measured – on time and on budget implementation of the project.
 After all, no one will ever circle back to check that the project actually resulted in sales revenue growth.
 Benefits realization management is something you can read about in a book but it is only being practiced effectively by fewer than one in three organizations.

 You can think of the MVP as a risk reduction technique.
 If you are truly certain you know what the customer needs, including what outcomes they are hoping to achieve and how the solution will provide those outcomes, then sure, go off and build that solution.
 But most of us don’t have that sort of certainty.

-I would say, the more certain you are as a project manager, the more afraid you should be.
+I would say, the more certain you are as a project manager, the more nervous you should be.

 Others seem to feel that it is embarrassing or inefficient to show the customers solutions that are not final.
 A few years ago I had a client who was developing accounting solutions for external customers.
 We were training and coaching the product managers.
 One in particular was the product owner for a team developing a particular accounting solution for taxes.

 When the concept of the MVP was described to her, she kept insisting that her customers didn’t want to see and could not use a skateboard solution.
 They can only use the final version, so why would we waste their time showing them an MVP?